A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Study Area and Data Sets

 \subsection{Himawari-8 AHI TOA Reflectance}

-TOA reflectance is prepared by the GeoNEX processing pipeline from HSD scans, according to the processing procedure outlined in the Himawari 8/9 Himawari Standard Data User’s Guide, Version 1.2 \cite{himawari2015}.
-HSD consists of raw digital counts, which are transformed to Bidirectional Reflectance Factor (BRF) (bands 1-6) and Brightness Temperature (bands 7-16).
+Top of atmosphere (TOA) reflectance is prepared by the GeoNEX processing pipeline from HSD scans, according to the processing procedure outlined in the Himawari 8/9 Himawari Standard Data User’s Guide, Version 1.2 \cite{himawari2015}.
+HSD consists of raw digital counts, which are transformed to Bidirectional Reflectance Factor (bands 1-6) and Brightness Temperature (bands 7-16).
 TOA reflectance data and additional documentation are available from \href{www.nasa.gov/geonex}{www.nasa.gov/geonex}.